Candi Dasa: History

 Most sources say a fishing village was founded on the site by the 12th century and before the modern name of Candi Dasa was adopted it was known as both Teluk Kehen ("Bay of Fire") and Cilidasa.

 It is thought that the temple near the lagoon, with a statue of the fertility goddess Hariti surrounded by a group of children is the origin of the name cilidasa which translates from Balinese as "ten children".
 Many Balinese who want to have children go on pilgrimage to this temple to pray The modern name is thought to be a corruption of this older name.

 The town began to catch on as a tourist destination in the 1970s.
-The diving and snorkeling in the area brought many tourists and the village began to grow.
-Hotels, villas, and restaurants popped up along the main strip, and in more recent years, atms, health clinics, and mini marts are also found here.
-Apart from great diving and snorkeling, the town provides easy access to other destinations in eastern Bali.
+The diving and snorkeling in the area brought many tourists and the village began to grow; hotels, villas and restaurants popped up along the main strip.
+A period of stagnation followed, due to the loss of touristic assets from unsustainable practices (see "Beach erosion below").
+Tourism picked up again in more recent years as per the general trend on the island, bringing atms, health clinics and mini marts.
+On top of good diving and snorkeling, the town provides easy access to other destinations in eastern Bali.

 Beach erosion

 As tourism boomed in the 1970s and 1980s, Candidasa received a large amount of investment in tourism and a construction boom occurred.
 To fuel the construction of beach bungalows, new homes and restaurants, the offshore reef was mined for lime to make cement and other construction materials.
 This removed the coastal barrier that had protected the beach which was undermined and washed away.

 During the 90's local hotel owners constructed a series of t-shaped groins jutting out into the water in an attempt to preserve the beach, with mixed results.
-However, with government programs to stop erosion and more awareness of the importance of the reefs, the beaches are now somewhat recovered.
+Several government programs aim at stopping erosion, restoring the beaches and raising awareness of the importance of the reefs.
+In 2015-2016, a study suggested that the existing seawalls, groins and revetments be removed because of their deterioration, their material to be reused for new structures where possible.

+Early 2017 four large floating platforms from concrete were placed in Candidasa's bay, possibly as an ill-advised attempt at reducing the pounding of the waves on the shore.
+Being badly anchored, these structures freed themselves within a few days of their installation and were repeatedly smashed against the rocks on the shore.
+The concrete broke up and loosened the polystyrene foam used to float the structures, resulting in the polystyrene invading the coast as far as Padang Bai.